Mike Corran, Managing Director of Prestige

 Packaging, with Dr Antony Robotham (Credit: Jude Palmer/Royal Academy of Engineering)

-Our Net-Zero Exchange project is working to enable enterprises and researchers to team up and take on a carbon challenge.
-The funding call for up to £7,500 to support solutions-focused net-zero projects has now closed.
+Funding from the Net-Zero Exchange project has enabled enterprises and researchers to team up and take on a carbon challenge.
+Four projects have been awarded up to £7,500 to support solutions-focused net-zero collaborations taking place from May 2024 to November 2024.

 The University of Plymouth Research & Innovation Knowledge Transfer Partnerships KTP Lorena Lizarraga at 'Made for Life'